YoavsProjects/Yoav-TV-Guide/README.md

 * **_The Wheel of Time_ ([Amazon Prime Video](https://www.amazon.com/dp/B09F5WS2B5))**
 * **_YOU_ ([Netflix](https://www.netflix.com/title/80211991))**

-### <ins>TERMS USED -</ins>
+### Terms Used -
 * Premiere date: {*date*} - The show had scored another season, it will premiere at the specified date.
-* Renewed, release NET {*time frame*} - The show had scored another season, it's release will *NOT* take place before the time frame specified.
+* Renewed, release NET {*time frame*} - The show had scored another season, its release will *NOT* take place before the time frame specified.
-* Renewed, release *TBD* - The show had scored another season, it's release date is currenly *unknown*.
+* Renewed, release *TBD* - The show had scored another season, its release date is currenly *unknown*.
 * Premiered @ {*date*} - The show's current season is currently being aired, and had premiered at the time specified.
 * **_NEW_** - This is a *brand new* TV show (TV shows in their first season).
-* **_FINAL SEASON_** - The show had been canceled, the currently airing season is it's last.
+* **_FINAL SEASON_** - The show had been canceled, the currently airing season is its last.
-* Pending Renewal/Cancellation from {*network*} - The TV show is currently in "limbo", while it awaits word from it's respective network.
+* Pending Renewal/Cancellation from {*network*} - The TV show is currently in "limbo", while it awaits word from its respective network.
-* Weekly - The tv show is being broadcast on a one-episode-per-week schedule.
+* Weekly - The show is being broadcast on a one-episode per-week schedule.
 * Full Season - The entire season drops on the same day.

-## EXTERNAL SOURCES:
+## External Sources:
 * *TVLine*'s [**2025 Cancelled and Renewed TV Shows - Which Are Returning?**](https://tvline.com/lists/canceled-renewed-tv-shows-2025-scorecard/)
 * *TVLine*'s [**2025 TV Premiere Dates: New & Returning Series**](https://tvline.com/lists/tv-premiere-dates-new-returning-series/)

 Updated *14/03/2025*.

 **_Sixth_** update of the **_2024/25_** broadcasting season.